graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 YAML is a human-readable format of data serialization.
 In Kubernetes, YAML files are used to define and configure resources, such as Pods, Services, and Deployments.
 However, complex YAML is difficult to read.
 YAML's significant whitespace requires careful attention to indentation and nesting, while its optional string-quoting can lead to unexpected type coercion (see: The Norway Bug).
 While JSON is an alternative, it lacks support for comments and has strict requirements for trailing commas and quoted keys.

 KYAML is a safer and less ambiguous subset of YAML designed specifically for Kubernetes.
-Introduced as an opt-in alpha feature in v1.34, this feature graduated to Beta in Kubernetes v1.35 and has been enabled by default.
+Introduced as an opt-in alpha feature in v1.34, this feature graduated to beta in Kubernetes v1.35 and has been enabled by default.
 It can be disabled by setting the environment variable `KUBECTL_KYAML=false`.

 KYAML addresses challenges pertaining to both YAML and JSON.
 All KYAML files are also valid YAML files.
 This means you can write KYAML and pass it as an input to any version of kubectl.
 This also means that you don’t need to write in strict KYAML for the input to be parsed.